ManzoorElahi/Drugbank-Classification/README.md

 ### Classification

 The drugs are classified in two ways:
-Mechanism of action and Therapeutic class
+Mechanism of action and Therapeutic class.

 ### Models